 But back to Benaraby.
 The town has fuel, food outlets, accommodation and general supplies for the traveller.
 There is also a small fresh Fruit and Vege Market located at the Benaraby Junction turn-off.
-Benaraby is also home to the popular and well-known, Benaraby Raceway, where visitors can take in spectacular motorbike, drag and street racing.
+Benaraby is also home to the popular and well-known Benaraby Raceway, where visitors can enjoy motorbike, drag and street racing.

 CalliopeCalliope is a growing community, about 20 minutes drive west of Gladstone.
 With a relaxed rural atmosphere, Calliope is surrounded by farms and a beautiful hinterland landscape.
 The area boasts a national park of rainforests and native bush, horse riding trails, bush camps, historical homesteads and lookouts with spectacular views over the entire Port Curtis area.

 With a population of over 4,000 the town of Calliope has country pubs, an 18-hole Country Club with a challenging golf course, and the newly constructed Calliope Central Shopping Village.
 Just north along the highway is the Calliope River Historical Village, taking you back many years to capture some of the early history of the Port Curtis area.